 - The Irish Rover: The best of Phil Lynott, 1971-74

 - Our TeamRock+ offer just got bigger.
 And louder.

 Equally important to the success of the track, released as a single, in the MTV The Irish band had already enjoyed success with their sweet ballads, but this storming left-turn, an incendiary, furious track about the bombings in Northern Ireland, made them massive.
 The Cranberries Zombie era was the accompanying video, in which the singer was painted gold and surrounded by silver-painted cherubs.
 It was inter-cut with documentary footage of soldiers and children on the streets of Northern Ireland, filmed by director Samuel Bayer, who also made the videos for Nirvana’s Smells Like Teen Spirit and Blind Melon’s No Rain.

-The cranberries revisited zombie this year when they re-recorded an acoustic version with the Irish chamber orchestra for the band’s reworked greatest hits collection Something Else.
-“We did it with a quartet, so it’s a lot tamer but it’s still nice,” says O’Riordan. “it’s interesting to do acoustic versions of your songs because it kind of shows that they can stand acoustically as well: is it a good song?
+The cranberries revisited Zombie last year when they re-recorded an acoustic version with the Irish chamber orchestra for the band’s reworked greatest hits collection Something Else.
+“We did it with a quartet, so it’s a lot tamer but it’s still nice,” said O’Riordan. “it’s interesting to do acoustic versions of your songs because it kind of shows that they can stand acoustically as well: is it a good song?
 Has it a good chorus?
 Has it a good verse?
-Does it have a bridge? “i think when you’re young you have lots of aggression.
+Does it have a bridge?
+“I think when you’re young you have lots of aggression.
 When you get older it kind of goes away, you get a bit more laid-back. it was fun to go back to it.”